diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 ### Models
 #### Finite State Transducer
-- Our conventional baseline approach is a finite state transducer constructed using JFLAP.
+- Conventional baseline approach is a finite state transducer constructed using JFLAP.
 Each state in the FST performs a series of edits to the input string to get its corresponding written format output string.
 - This FST model covers a wide range of entities which do not require contextual understanding or disambiguation such as: Cardinals, Fractions, date, time etc
 #### Neural ITN
 - they modeled ITN as a seq2seq problem where the source and target are spoken and written form of text respectively.